 If you are not sure whether part of your casualty or theft loss will be reimbursed, do not deduct that part until the tax year when you become reasonably certain that it will not be reimbursed.
+See the instructions for line 17 on page 4 if you are deducting a loss of personal use property from a disaster declared a federal disaster in tax years beginning after 2007 that occurred before 2010.

 If you are reimbursed for a loss you deducted in an earlier year, include the reimbursement in your income in the year you received it, but only to the extent the deduction reduced your tax in an earlier year.
 See Pub.
 547 for special rules on when to deduct losses from casualties and thefts to leased property.